-\begin{prop}[Quotient of the positive cycle space by $\Gamma$] Let $\Omega$ be the K3 period domain.
-Then, the action of $\Gamma$ on the positive cycle space $C_1^+(\Omega)$ is properly discontinuous.
-Consequently, there exists a quotient $\pi\from C_1^+(\Omega) \to C_1^+(\Omega)/\Gamma$ in the category of complex spaces.
-In particular, $C_1^+(\Omega)/\Gamma$ is a Hausdorff complex space, and $\pi$ is holomorphic. \end{prop} \begin{proof} It suffices by \Cref{cycle action} to study the situation on $\G^+$.
-Note that $\Gamma$ is a closed subgroup of $\Orthp(3,19)$, which has a closed embedding into $\U(\Lambda_\C)$.
-Hence we can consider $\Gamma$ as a closed, discrete subgroup of $\U(\Lambda_\C)$, which acts transitively on $\G^+$ with compact stabilizer $\U(3) \x \U(19)$.
-As a consequence, the action of the discrete subgroup $\Gamma$ is properly discontinuous, see e.g.~\cite[Lemma~3.1.1]{WolfConstantCurvature}.
-The statements about the existence of quotients by actions of properly discontinuous actions are classical, see \cite{CartanDiscreteQuotients}. \end{proof} \begin{rema}[Action on the complex cycle space] Discrete subgroups of real semisimple Lie groups $G_0$ that act transitively on period domains $\Omega = G_0 \cdot z_0$ (or more generally flag domains) act properly discontinuously on the part of the cycle space of $\Omega$ that consists of translates by elements of $(G_0)^\C$ of the complex (!) orbit $K_0 \cdot z_0= (K_0)^\C \cdot z_0$ of a maximal compact subgroup $K_0 < G_0$, cf.~Section~\ref{M_D}.
-I.e., the action of $\Gamma$ on the complex cycle space $C_1(\pdom{\Lambda})$ is proper.
-This is due to the fact that $C_1(\pdom{\Lambda})$ coincides with the Akhiezer-Gindikin domain, which is constructed with the defining property that the action of $G_0$ be proper, see \cite[Section~6.1]{FHW}. \end{rema}
+The following direct consequence is of crucial importance for us. \begin{prop}[Action on the cycle space is properly discontinuous] The action of $\Gamma$ on $C_1(\pdom{\Lambda})$ is properly discontinuous.
+Consequently, there exists a quotient $\pi\from C_1(\pdom{\Lambda}) \to C_1(\pdom{\Lambda})/\Gamma$ in the category of complex spaces.
+In particular, $C_1(\pdom{\Lambda})/\Gamma$ is a Hausdorff complex space, and $\pi$ is holomorphic. \end{prop} \begin{proof} The group $\Gamma$ is a closed subgroup of $G_0$.
+Properness of the $G_0$-action hence implies that the action of $\Gamma$ on $C_1(\pdom{\Lambda})$ is proper, and hence properly discontinuous, as $\Gamma$ is a fortiori a discrete subgroup of $G_0$.
+The statements about the existence of quotients by actions of properly discontinuous actions are classical, see \cite{CartanDiscreteQuotients}. \end{proof}

+For the remainder of this subsection, we focus on the K3 period domain $\Omega$ and prove two basic properties regarding the interaction of cycles with reflection in $(-2)$-classes.

-While the union of the $H_\delta$ for $\delta \in \Delta$ is dense in $\Omega$, so that removing it does not really leave us with a reasonable subset of $\Omega$, properness of the $\Gamma$-action implies that the situation is better in $C_1^+(\Omega)$.
-As a first step in this direction, we make the following observation. \begin{coro} The set of cycles fixed by some Picard-Lefschetz reflection,
+First, while the union of the $H_\delta$ for $\delta \in \Delta$ is dense in $\Omega$, properness of the $\Gamma$-action implies that the situation is better in $C_1^+(\Omega)$. \begin{coro} The set of positive cycles fixed by some Picard-Lefschetz reflection,